amosteernamazz/amosteernamazz.github.io/blog/about.md

 ---
 Welcome to my blog! :earth_asia: :earth_africa: :earth_americas:

-My Name is Kefan Wang, delited in EDA.
+My name is Kefan Wang.
+I have been working at Empyrean in Beijing, China since 2024.
+I am proficient in EDA.

 ## Skills
 - Computer Architectures